Skip to content

 Nature makes us happy.
 But since living outside full-time is not ideal for most of us, we invite our plant friends in.

-We have ample natural light from one side only in our home.
-We can properly care for a few plants so long as they're the right type and in the right spot.
-Obvious but the limitation is worth noting.
+Our condo has ample natural light but from one side only.
+We can adequately care for a few plants so long as they're the right type and in the right spot; obvious, but the limitation is worth noting.

-Our large rubber plant tree began to deteriorate after four years of incredible growth and health.
-My husband and I thought about how to achieve a similar scale, look, and feel with a non-living thing.
-We got thinking...
+After four years of incredible growth and health, our large rubber plant tree began deteriorating.
+My husband and I considered how we might achieve a similar look and feel with a non-living piece of decor...

-If the goal for bringing plants home is to enjoy nature inside, how else could we create a visual botancial experience?
+If the goal of bringing plants home is to enjoy nature inside, how else could we create a visual botanical experience indoors?
 What other method or medium could bring the outside in and perhaps also meet a functional need?

-The obvious solution, but not our practice, was to bring nature in through textiles, wall surfaces, sculptures, and art.
+The obvious solution, though not our go-to design practice, was to bring nature in through textiles, wall surfaces, sculptures, and art.

 Here are some inspirations for scenes and designs where flora and fauna thrive.
-Photosynthesis not required.
+Photosynthesis is not required.

 Wallpaper works, but there's something about tile...
-Designed by Italian tile company, 41zero42, this collection uses high definition digital printing on porcelain stoneware with fibreglass backing for wall application.
-Some styles are playfully poetic while others look impressively realistic.
+Designed by Italian tile company 41zero42, this collection uses high-definition digital printing on porcelain stoneware with fiberglass backing for wall application.
+Some styles are playfully poetic, while others look impressively realistic.
 My eyes got particularly wide (and yes, I gasped) upon seeing the bathroom and kitchen installations above.

-(you may also be keen to explore their Biophillia Collection)
+(you may also be keen to explore their Biophilia Collection)

 Subscribe to receive the latest posts in your inbox.